-Emerging as a four seater and then a two seater concept in 1963, the Ford Mustang for sale stepped into the light as another chapter in the company’s already wide success.
+Emerging as a four seater and then a two-seater concept in 1963, the Ford Mustang for sale stepped into the light as another chapter in the company’s already wide success.
 Based on the platform of one of Ford’s other compact models, the car wore a sporty body with updated interior styling.
-Originally sold in 1964 as a coupe and convertible, the vehicle was available with a inline six-cylinder engine producing 101 hp, or a 260 cubic inch, 164 hp V8.
-Since then, the iconic fastback body style and numerous powerplant variations and trim lines have followed it through its six generations.
+Originally sold in 1964 as a coupe and convertible, the vehicle was available with an inline six-cylinder engine producing 101 hp, or a 260 cubic inch, 164 hp V8.
+Since then, the iconic fastback body style and numerous power plant variations and trim lines have followed it through its six generations.

 In 1969, the Boss 302 represented a special edition of the model with modified side air scoops, front architecture, and the introduction of the 302 cubic inch V8 with 290 hp.
 The displacement of the engine was chosen purely for homologation purposes in several racing categories.
 Looking forward to the fifth generation, a tribute to the original Boss 302 was built from 2012-2013.
 Several other option packages are available on pony cars, such as the Mach 1 package on 1969-1978 cars, and the GT option from Ford, which is still offered today.

 In addition to its popularity on the road, the car has gained notoriety on the screen in various roles most notably from its appearance in the Gone in 60 Seconds movies.
 Originally a 1971 in the 1974 filming, the car dubbed “Eleanor” was the first car in film history to be listed as a member of the cast in the film’s credits.
 In 2000, a remake of the film was made, and a modified 1967 fastback played Eleanor with Nicholas Cage.